-- Influenza activity in Canada continued to decrease, but many parts of the country are still reporting localized activity.
-All indicators of influenza activity decreased from the previous week. - Detections of influenza B are similar to those of influenza A. - To date this season, the majority of lab confirmations, hospitalizations and deaths with influenza have been among adults aged 65 years and older.
+- Overall, influenza activity in Canada continued to decrease, but parts of Central and Eastern Canada are still reporting localized activity. - Many indicators of influenza activity are either near or below average for this time of year. - The decline of the influenza positivity rate to 5% suggests that Canada is nearing the end of the 2017-18 influenza season. - To date this season, the majority of lab confirmations, hospitalizations and deaths with influenza have been among adults aged 65 years and older.